 7. How publicity might affect you and the rest of the family

 8. Whether you want the media to find out the details of your case or details of the deceased’s life, etc.

 9. How going to trial might affect your own emotional, psychological, and physical health as well as the health of other plaintiffs

-10. The amount of attorney fees that will be required to win the wrongful death case at trial (and whether you can afford to lose it)
+10. The number of attorney fees that will be required to win the wrongful death case at trial (and whether you can afford to lose it)

 11. Whether there have been any similar cases in the past

 12. The ability to achieve a favorable judgment

 13. The defendant’s desire to settle out of court and how high he or she agrees to go to put an end to this